Rectangular diagrams of surfaces: distinguishing Legendrian knots: A test for equivalence of Legendrian links

 Corollary~\ref{maincoro} is most useful when one can find a \emph{finite} $-$-representative family $A$ for~$R$.
 In this case, it is a finite procedure to check whether or not $\delta\in\mathscr I_{F,L,+}(R)$.
 Indeed, for each $\delta'\in A$ it is easy to find an admissible dividing configuration $(\delta^+,\delta^-)$ weakly equivalent to $(\delta,\delta')$, and, due to Proposition~\ref{finite-prop}, each dividing configuration admits, up to combinatorial equivalence, only finitely many realizations, which can be searched.

-For each realization one should, of course, check whether it is proper or not.
-This can be reduced to comparing certain $3$-manifolds with boundary pattern, which is doable in general~\cite{mat} but sometimes is simply not needed because no realization exists.
+For each found realization, one should, of course, check whether it is proper or not.
+This amounts to comparing certain Haken three-manifolds with boundary pattern, which is doable in general~\cite{mat} but sometimes is simply not needed because no realization exists.